An effective criterion for multiple positive zeros of vertically parametrized polynomial systems: The oriented characteristic system

-By \cref{thm:main1}, deciding whether $F$ admits two positive zeros for some choice of parameter values amounts to deciding the feasibility of the characteristic system for some $\rho$ in the ground set $M^\top(\mO_L)$.
-It turns out that, under additional assumptions, this problem is equivalent to deciding whether union of the the relative interiors over a family of polyhedral cones is nonempty.
-Before we explore this equivalence in \Cref{section:feasibility}, we consider here a simplification of the characteristic system that arises from taking into consideration pairs of linearly dependent columns or rows of $P$.
-This simplification allows us to tackle a larger class of systems in \Cref{section:feasibility}.
+By \cref{thm:first_characterization}, deciding whether $F$ admits multiple positive zeros amounts to deciding whether $\mE_F\neq \varnothing$, that is, whether the characteristic system is feasible for some $\rho$ in $M^\top(\mO_L)$.
+Before we explore how to address this problem in \Cref{section:feasibility}, we take into consideration the linear dependencies among columns or rows of $P$ to derive a simplification of the characteristic system.
+This will allow us to tackle a larger class of systems in \Cref{section:feasibility}.

 For a matrix $B$, we denote its $j$-th column by $B_j$.
 The transpose of the $j$-th row of $B$ is then $(B^\top)_j$.
-We note that if $\oP$ has two nonzero rows that are proportional with a negative proportionality factor, then $\oP\mu>0$ cannot hold and hence the characteristic system has no solution.
+We note that if the reduced matrix $\oP$ has two proportional nonzero rows with a negative proportionality factor, then $\oP\mu>0$ cannot hold and $\mE_F= \varnothing$.